BOARD OF DIRECTORS

 Flutist Sophia Ennocenti is an active teacher, performer and arts administrator.
 She currently serves as Schedule and Administrative Coordinator at The Juilliard School's division of Historical Performance.
 In addition to her administrative duties, Sophia maintains a private flute studio and has held teaching positions at Rutgers Community Arts as a private flute instructor and chamber music coach.
 Sophia received her MM in flute performance from Rutgers University’s Mason Gross School of the Arts under the tutelage of Bart Feller and her BM in flute performance and music education from Ithaca College under the tutelage of Dr. Wendy Herbener-Mehne.
 A native of Rochester, NY, Sophia began her private flute studies at the age of 13, attending the Eastman School’s pre-college program, graduating with honors in flute and music theory studies under the tutelage of Jan Angus.

-University and Conservatory of Music, her Master of Music in Performance from James Madison University, and is currently pursuing her Doctor of Musical Arts in Performance under the tutelage of Bart Feller at Rutgers University's Mason Gross School of the Arts. www.schuylerthornton.com
+University and Conservatory of Music, her Master of Music in Performance from James Madison University, and her Doctor of Musical Arts in Performance under the tutelage of Bart Feller at Rutgers University's Mason Gross School of the Arts. www.schuylerthornton.com

 Elise Carter, secretary for NJFS, was co-founder and president of NJFS from 2009-2018.
 She is director for NJ flute Choir day, adjunct professor at Drew University, a published composer and a member of uptown flutes, appearing on all 4 of their CD's.
 She is currently the music director at Calvary Lutheran Church in Allendale NJ and is pursuing a master's degree in Music Therapy at Montclair State University.
 She recently founded the non profit Carter-Glennon Center for Arts and Nature.